How does this medication work? What will it do for me?

-Store this medication out of reach of children.
+Store this medication at room temperature and keep it out of reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.